birtnieva/GettingAndCleaningData/CodeBook.md

 ### Tidy Data Set 2

-    Tidy Data Set 2 contains the average of each variable for each activity and each subject.
+    Tidy Data Set 2 contains the average of each variable for each activity and each subject in Tidy Data Set 1.